A question we are often asked is what’s the difference between raw honey and processed (regular) honey?

 - Most Regular Honey Doesn’t Contain Any Pollen

-Unfortunately, pasteurisation and other processing methods like ultrafiltration used in regular, commercially produced honey, may remove bee pollen (4).
-A study conducted in 2011 showed that over 75% of commercial honey in the USA contained no pollen.
-(5)
+Unfortunately, pasteurisation and other processing methods like ultrafiltration used in regular, commercially produced honey, may remove bee pollen (4

 - Raw Honey Is More Nutritious